algorithmiaio/dev-center/_pages/teams.md

 To create your team go to <a href="https://teams.algorithmia.com/signup" target="_blank" rel="noopener noreferrer">teams.algorithmia.com/signup</a>.
 You will first need to create your personal account.
 Once that’s done, you’ll name your team and select your plan.
 After that your team is ready to go!
 Invite members to your new team to start working right away.

-After the initial setup if you want to further customize your team profile like add an image, a website link, or edit some details, that can be done from your team's Settings page (admin only).

 ## Inviting People

 In order to collaborate on algorithms, all collaborators need to be a member of your team.
 You can invite people to your team during the team creation flow, or at any time from the **People** page.
 To invite someone to your team simply input their email address and they'll be sent a custom link for them to create an account and join your team.

-If they already have an account they'll be able to sign-in to join.
-While the invitation is pending you will see it listed under the **Pending** tab where you have the option to resend or revoke the invitation.

-Once the invite is accepted, you will see the new member listed under the **Members** tab where you have the options to promote them to an administrator or remove them from the team.
+Once the invite is accepted, you will see the new member listed under the **Members** tab.

 All people joining a team will automatically be assigned an API key for them to use while developing algorithms.